 The second-annual conference in honor of Chicanx Studies pioneer Jess Nieto featured a roundtable discussion on Ray Gonzales; art by Jorge Guillen, Diego Monterrubio, and BC students; a keynote discussion by Sean Arce; a screening of the documentary "Rise and Fall of the Brown Buffalo", about Chicano activist Oscar Zeta Acosta; graduate student presentations about Chicanx history; and much more.
-You can view a flyer for the event at this link.
+2019 Jess Nieto Conference flyer.

 In recognition of Dolores Huerta Day, the Levan Center and the National Endowment for the Humanities presented a discussion with Dr. Stacey K. Sowards, professor and chair of the Department of Communication at the University of Texas in El Paso.
 Sowards discussed her book, "Si, Ella Puede!
 The Rhetorical Legacy of Dolores Huerta and the United Farm Workers", which contextualizes Huerta's activism through close, theoretical analysis of the activist's speeches, letters and interviews.
-You can view a flyer for the event at this link.
+Dolores Huerta flyer.

 Project Conexiones and the Social Justice Institute presented a screening of director Laurie Coyle's documentary "Adios Amor", which tells the story of Maria Moreno's struggle to organize California's migrant farm workers while raising 12 children.
 The documentary also interweaves Coyle's quest to find photographs and more information about Moreno through the attics and archives of the California Central Valley.
 After the screening, Coyle and students from Project Conexiones held a roundtable Q and A session.